grpc/proposal/A3-channel-tracing.md

 // the definitions of these protos can be found in A14-channelz.md message ChannelRef {}
 message SubchannelRef {}
-message ChannelConnectivityState {}

 // A trace event is an interesting thing that happened to a channel or
 // subchannel, such as creation, address resolution, subchannel creation, etc. message ChannelTraceEvent {
   // High level description of the event. string description = 1;
-  // Status/error associated with this event.
-  // Optional, only present is Status != OK. google.rpc.Status status = 2;
+  // the severity of the trace event.
+Options are INFO, WARNING, and ERROR,
+  // which are represented by the values 1, 2, and 3, respectively.
+Any other
+  // value will be treated as ERROR. int32 trace_level = 2;
   // When this event occurred.
   google.protobuf.Timestamp timestamp = 3;
-  // The connectivity state the channel was in when this event occurred.
-  ChannelConnectivityState state = 4;
   // ref of referenced channel or subchannel.
   // Optional, only present if this event refers to a child object.
 For example,
   // this field would be filled if this trace event was for a subchannel being
   // created.
   oneof child_ref {
-    ChannelRef channel_ref = 1;
+    ChannelRef channel_ref = 4;
-    SubchannelRef subchannel_ref = 2;
+    SubchannelRef subchannel_ref = 5;
   }
 }